SCOM3205 Science Presentations

 |Semester 2||UWA (Perth)||Face to face|

 - Level 3 core unit in the Science Communication major sequence

 - The area of knowledge for this unit is Society and Culture

 - Category B broadening unit for students

-- Students are able to (1) demonstrate an understanding of the key factors in effective communication; (2) critically analyse communication activities and resources including public lectures, online presentations, peer presentations and posters; and (3) engage a variety of audiences with scientific topics, by better understanding their needs and experiences.
+- Students are able to (1) demonstrate an understanding of the theory and technical skills that are needed to communicate science to scientific audiences. and (2) engage non-scientific audiences with scientific topics, by better understanding their needs and experiences.

-- Indicative assessments in this unit are as follows: (1) presentations; (2) evaluation of a public talk or seminar; and (3) podcast.
+- Indicative assessments in this unit are as follows: (1) oral presentation; (2) poster presentation; and (3) podcast.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Dr Sam Illingworth and Dr Heather Bray

 - completion of 60 credit points OR enrolment in the Masters of Science Communication (51580)